-Requirement R.2.1.23 - Better findability and searchability of own produced VR content provided by a user-friendly VR app
+Requirement R.2.1.28 - The content creator shall be able to use tooling for better findability and searchability of own produced VR content

 Findability and searchability of own produced VR content, provided by a user-friendly VR app that gives access to a library of available own VR content being produced by a broadcaster, is recognized as one of the main requirements to increase visibility and user awareness and to better reach the audience.
 Apps could be developed and published on the Google Play and Apple App Store for Cardboard-like HMD's, and the Oculus Store on Gear VR.
 This would allow us to offer a centralised experience for all of our productions, while keeping the publishing power in our hands.
 It also diversifies our productions from productions on the traditional YouTube, Littlestar & VRideo channels.
 If such a platform would be shared between broadcasters, e.g. in an EBU context, its added value would further increase.
 The app would need to be user-friendly to stimulate returning visits, and a notification system would need to be included to warn the users of new productions that are available.